Breakups are rarely easy, but what if moving on after a relationship is even harder for you than others?

 What is breakup depression?

-- Feelings of apathy, hopelessness, helplessness or worthlessness
+- Apathy, hopelessness, helplessness or worthlessness

 - Sudden changes in weight or appetite (increase or decrease)